Skip to main content

 The Scaling Challenge

-Modern foundation models have evolved from the 175-billion parameter GPT-3 era to models exceeding 10 trillion parameters.
+Modern foundation models have evolved from the 175-billion parameter GPT-3 era to ever-larger foundation models.
 The computational requirements for full fine-tuning have grown exponentially:

-• Memory Requirements: Full fine-tuning a 70B parameter model requires ~280GB of GPU memory
+• Memory Requirements: Full fine-tuning a 70B parameter model requires ≈1TB+ of GPU memory with mixed-precision Adam

 • Training Time: Weeks of continuous GPU time for large-scale adaptations